 TrendKite integrates with your web analytics to show who is coming to your website after reading earned media articles and lets you now what these visitors do once they get there.
 This allows PR to use metrics like website visitors generated, leads created through form submissions, and even transactions completed (for ecommerce companies).
 This allows public relations to show the ROI of media mentions in a way that executives will understand.

-By integrating with website analytics, a modern media measurement platform can provide more detail about how effective your PR campaign is at driving website traffic that converts to paying customers.
+By integrating media monitoring with website analytics, a modern PR Analytics platform can provide more detail about how effective your PR campaign is at driving website traffic that converts to paying customers.
 Most users of web analytics track goal conversions and assign a dollar value to those conversions.
 Depending on the business, this value may be based on the average value of a new customer or the average value of an inbound form submission.
 A modern media platform can analyze referring sites to determine which press releases, mentions and articles are driving traffic.
 That way, ROI for PR can be measured in exactly the same way that it is measured for online marketing campaigns.

 Search Engine Ranking form PR Yields ROI